Sutto/transperth-api/README.md

 Transperth API is released under the MIT License (see the [license file](https://github.com/Sutto/transperth-api/blob/master/LICENSE)) and is copyright Darcy Laycock, 2012.

+You're welcome to use and modify the code as you see fit.

-This client is in no way affiliated with / endorsed by Transperth and is intended for education purposes only.
-Please note Transperth and it's associated terms are property of Transperth itself and there is no association between this code, myself and Transperth.
+This client is in no way affiliated with / endorsed by Transperth.
+Please note that Transperth and it's associated terms are property of Transperth itself and there is no association between this code, myself and Transperth.